I Had Afternoon Tea at Tiffany’s in NYC

 Sweets at Tiffany's Blue Box Cafe afternoon tea.

+The middle and top tiers of the 3 tiered tray were laid out with bite-sized sweets.
 I loved and appreciated the thought and details in making sure each sweet can be eaten with your hands.

-For example, there is a mini hazelnut cake with a white cream roof that has little chocolate discs on the sides so you can grab it with your thumb and index finger.
+When afternoon tea is done well, like this one was, there shouldn’t be a need for a fork.
+For example, there is a mini hazelnut cake with a white cream top that has little chocolate discs on the sides so you can grab it with your thumb and index finger.
 GENIUS.

 The middle tier had 4 pastries.
 There was the strawberry eton mess (served neatly in a mini chocolate bowl), apricot tart, hazelnut cake, and a dark chocolate and raspberry cube.